Ayc0/eslint-plugin-preferred-export-default-naming/README.md

 */

 // ❌
-import { findDOMNode } from "react-dom"; // findDOMNode cannot be imported
+import { findDOMNode } from "react-dom"; // findDOMNode shouldn’t be imported

 import * as ReactDOM from "react-dom";
 ReactDOM.findDOMNode(); // ❌ It recognizes that findDOMNode is from react-dom